-Upon arriving at this girl’s house, I was straightaway struck by how large, white and pristine it was.
-With an exterior like something from Better Homes and Gardens, I was impressed and perhaps a little intimidated.
-Nonetheless, I rang the doorbell.
-After being welcomed inside, I came face to face with about eight girls that had already arrived.
+After being welcomed inside this girl’s large, white house, I came face to face with about eight girls that had already arrived.
 A sinking feeling hit me as I quickly realised how under-dressed I was.
 Everyone else was wearing beautiful summer dresses, lovely shoes, makeup (even lipstick), large straw hats and larger sunglasses.
 I felt uncomfortable and almost embarrassed I didn’t realise I’d need to dress nicely.
 If only I knew as I had plenty of nice clothes sitting at home in my wardrobe.
-Alas, here I was in attire better suited to being on the beach, as oppose to inside a new friend’s elaborate home.
+Alas, here I was in attire better suited to being on the beach, rather than inside a new friend’s elaborate home.

 Regardless of what I or anyone else was wearing, I was welcomed with a smile and the usual small talk ensued.
 I grabbed myself a drink and took a seat outside in the sun.
 While I don’t remember what everyone spoke about or what we ate for lunch, I distinctly remember eyeing off the swimming pool.
 I’d worn my bathers for a reason and with the sun belting down I was desperate to dive in.
 I asked around if anyone had brought their bathers, and one girl gave an empathetic “Yes, I did.”
 Okay, I thought, there’s someone who might come for a swim with me.